-The governing board plays a crucial role in holding the school to account for securing the best possible outcomes for its pupils.
+The governing body plays a crucial role in holding the school to account for securing the best possible outcomes for its pupils.
 By challenging key decisions and asking probing questions about the school's performance data, governors can help to guarantee high standards of education provision.

 Governors are also linked to a specific area of the school's work or a statutory responsibility e.g. finance, special educational needs and safeguarding.
-Details of the governing board membership and their specific responsibilities is available on the school website.
-The governing board is supported by their clerk who works with the Chair, Vice-Chair and Head Teacher to ensure governors have all the information they need to perform their duties.
+Details of the governing body membership, committee structure and their specific responsibilities is available on the school website.
+The governing body is supported by their clerk who works with the Chair,Vice-Chair and Head Teacher to ensure governors have all the information they need to perform their duties.

-The Governing Board meets at least twice per term to review progress against the School Development Plan.
-Governors also visit the school during the working day to see for themselves how the school runs on a day-to-day basis and to monitor progress against the school's priorities with their linked member of staff,
+The Governing Body and its committees meet on a regular basis throughout the year and, in addition to its statutory responsibilities, review progress against the priorities in the School Development Plan.
+Governors also visit the school during the working day to see for themselves how the school runs on a day-to-day basis and meet with senior and linked members of staff for updates on progress,

-The chair of the governors can be contacted on gov@chasebridge.richmond.sch.uk
+The Chair of Governors can be contacted on governors@chasebridge.richmond.sch.uk.